Every person who visits a park or outdoor playground must follow public health orders in order to prevent the transmission of COVID-19.

 People exhibiting signs of illness should not enter parks or playgrounds.
 If you think you may be sick, use the Government of Saskatchewan's self-assessment tool for COVID-19 and follow the subsequent directions.

-People not from the same household or extended household should maintain two metres of physical distancing at all times.
+People not from the same household must maintain two metres of physical distancing at all times.
 Limit gathering with other people when entering and leaving the park/playground and supervising children playing (e.g. paths, benches, picnic areas).

 Group sizes must comply with the public gathering restrictions.

 Ensure frequent hand hygiene for everyone before, during and after outdoor play.

 If an area is busy, such as playground equipment or park space, come back when it's not as busy or use another play area.